aplteam/Tatin/docs/PackageConfiguration.md

 There is one exception: when an absolute path is specified but it's partly identical with what will become `HOME` (the folder where the package lives) then Tatin removes that  part silently, making the path effectively relative.

+Notes:

-Note that when the package configuration file is written to disk the existence of the assets folder is checked.
+* When the package configuration file is written to disk the existence of the assets folder is checked.
 If it does not exist an error is thrown.

   See also the [`GetFullPath2AssetsFolder`](#GetFullPath2AssetsFolder) function.

+* The assets\ folder must be considered read-only.
+Never write to it from a package!

 A> ### Accessing assets from a class instance
 A>